AndreaNathansen/protein-prompt-tuning/README.md

-# Prompt tuning for protein sequence generation, implementation for the paper Evaluating Prompt Tuning for Conditional Protein Sequence Generation.
+# Implementation for the paper Evaluating Prompt Tuning for Conditional Protein Sequence Generation.
 Adapted (forked and modified/enhanced) from https://github.com/corolla-johnson/mkultra, which is a prompt tuning implementation for NLP, supporting GPT-2.
 The prompt tuning method was developed by Lester et al., see Lester et al. The power of scale for parameter-efficient prompt tuning.